obsidianmd/obsidian-clipper/README.md

 #### Meta variables

-Meta variables allow you to extract data from meta tags in the page.
+Meta variables allow you to extract data from meta tags in the page, including Open Graph data used to populate social share previews.

 - `{{meta:name}}` returns the content of the meta name tag with the given name, e.g. `{{meta:name:description}}` for the `description` meta tag.
 - `{{meta:property}}` returns the content of the meta property tag with the given property, e.g. `{{meta:property:og:title}}` for the `og:title` meta tag.

 #### Selector variables

 Selector variables allow you to extract text content from elements on the page using the syntax `{{selector:cssSelector?attribute}}`, where `?attribute` is optional.
 If no attribute is specified, the text content of the element is returned.
 You can also use `{{selectorHtml:cssSelector}}` to get the HTML content of the element.
+Selector variables tend to work best on a specific website or set of websites that have consistent HTML structure.

 - `{{selector:h1}}` returns text content of the first `h1` element on the page.
 - `{{selector:.author}}` returns text content of the first `.author` element on the page.